SMerrony/mvemg/UserGuide.md

 initial DO SCRIPT (see below) once a console is attached.

 Once you have invoked MV/Em you must connect a DASHER terminal emulator to port 10000 on the local machine.
+The emulator will not initialise until there is a connection on that port.

 You should immediately be greeted with the welcome message...